How Dog Ear Cropping Is Done

 Banning Ear Cropping

 Of course, with the practice of ear cropping comes a multitude of people defending this practice.
 Excuses include medical benefits of lowering chances of ear infections and general injuries.
 Such excuses are unacceptable and unethical.
-Of course, the less the ear the less the chances of ear problems, and so forth.
-If we would adhere to such excuses the we can cut off toes to lessen the chances of pododermtitis, we we cut off tails to lessen the chances of tail infections and so forth in a mutilation spree of body parts.
+Of course, the less of an ear means the less of a chance of ear problems and so forth.
+If we would adhere to such excuses, then we can cut off toes to lessen the chances of pododermtitis, we we cut off tails to lessen the chances of tail infections and so forth in a mutilation spree of body parts.

 Others may state the procedure is not painful to the pup.
 Of course, while under surgery there will be no pain, but there is strong evidence of pain upon awakening from the anaesthesia and during recovery as the pup yelps as it bumps his ears against surfaces.
 It is no wonder why vets offer the option of taking home pain meds when the dog is discharged from the hospital after an ear cropping.